Metheringham railway station: Facilities

 The station is unstaffed, and offers limited facilities.
 Both platforms have shelters and modern help points.
 There is a small car park and bicycle storage facility at the station.
 The full range of tickets for travel can be bought from the guard on the train at no extra cost as there are no retail facilities at the station.
+There is one Departure Board on Platform 1.

 Services

 All services at Metheringham are operated by East Midlands Railway.

 On weekdays and Saturdays, the station is generally served by an hourly service northbound to Lincoln and southbound to Peterborough via Sleaford.
 Five trains per day are extended beyond Lincoln to Doncaster.
 The station is also served by a single daily service to and from Newark North Gate.

 There is no Sunday service at the station.